johndimm/imdb-filter-panel/README.md

 		setinputMasks(inputMasks)
 ```

-It is important to avoid causing an update to the filter that caused the change in state for two reasons:  1) to avoid an infinite update loop and 2) because we want the originating filter to remain in place.
+It is important to avoid causing an update to the filter that caused the change in state for two reasons:

+- to avoid an infinite update loop and
+- because we want the originating filter to remain in place.

 Otherwise, the originating filter would be reduced to a single line.

 ## The goals of this approach:

 - each filter shows the current counts based on user selections in other filters
 - every link produces data, there are no dead links

-The Galigo Filter Panel also includes Search, using a wrapper.

 ## The flow: